 We are living in the era of big data.
-The volume of data is indeed increasing exponentially, but what is also true is that it is not just about storage and data but also about the means by which this data is analyzed.
+The volume of data is indeed increasing exponentially, with the need for resources like a splunk observability suite to be factored in where required, but what is also true is that it is not just about storage and data but also about the means by which this data is analyzed.
 Data is being collected, stored, and analyzed in a range of ways, and in the process, the means by which it is stored have been transformed.

 How Digital Transformation for Data Storage Works?

 In the last decade, companies have changed the way they do business in ways that are increasingly dependent on technology.
 They have transformed themselves into more data-intensive firms that need to find better ways to store, manage, and analyze more data.
 This translates to them needing to build better data storage capabilities for their needs.